bsherman/ublue-custom/README.md

     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/bsherman/vauxite-custom:20230302
     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/bsherman/vauxite-nvidia-custom:20230302

-The `latest` tag will automatically point to the latest build.
+The `latest` tag will automatically point to the latest stable build, but I suggest using version 37, 38, etc as they become available to avoid surprise upgrades.

 ## Verification